-- 1. Establish and train Student Services Specialists (SSS) in each unit to advise, guide, and track our students - 2.
+- 1. Establish and train Student Services Specialists (SSS) in each unit to advise, guide, and track our students. - 2.
 Reorganize and improve business functions, such as budget and personnel management, to be performed by Business Service Specialists (BSS). - 3.
 Develop productive Focus Area Improvement Teams (FAIT) and their leadership for SSS and BSS operations. - 4.
 Develop a distributed Laboratory Services Organization with a matrix structure to maximize productivity and flexibility. - 5.
-Improve engineering computing services (Mosaic) by staying abreast of faculty and student needs.
+Improve engineering computing services (Mosaic) by staying abreast of faculty and student needs. - D. Measures: - 1.
+Survey of advising performance. - 2.

-D. Measures:

-- 1. Survey of advising performance. - 2.
 FAIT team leader meeting minutes and semester reports to CAC. - 3.
-Department chairs provide evaluation/report of Lab support performance. - E. Assessment Schedule: Annual surveys, semester reports from FAIT, yearly chair evaluations. - F. Person/Group Responsible: SPART, FAIT team leaders, chairs.

-G. Performance Outcomes

-- 1. 85% of the COE students are satisfied with advising; Chairs and FAIT leaders rate advising as satisfactory. - 2.
+Department chairs provide evaluation/report of Lab support performance. - E. Assessment Schedule: Annual surveys, semester reports from FAIT, yearly chair evaluations. - F. Person/Group Responsible: SPART, FAIT team leaders, chairs. - G. Performance Outcomes - 1.
+85% of the COE students are satisfied with advising; Chairs and FAIT leaders rate advising as satisfactory. - 2.
 All business processes documented and inefficiencies eliminated.
 Chairs and FAIT leaders satisfied with business specialist performance. - 3.
 Monthly FAIT meetings ongoing. - 4.
 Lab staff duties documented by departments in consultation with Lab Manager; all chairs satisfied with support from technicians. - 5.
-90% of the college's faculty report that engineering computing (Mosaic) meets their needs and 80% of the students find it meets their needs (as reported on SPART surveys).

-J. Resources Required
+90% of the college's faculty report that engineering computing (Mosaic) meets their needs and 80% of the students find it meets their needs (as reported on SPART surveys). - J. Resources Required

-1. Three Student Services Specialists ASAP (one to backfill in ECE, one in ET and one for Freshman).
-Increase in SSS positions and EPA advising/instructional staff as enrollment continues to grow (likely need for three more SSS and five EPA Faculty Associates advising/instructional staff over planning period to match enrollment growth).

-- 2. One additional support staff for external grants and contracts. - 3.
+- 1. Three Student Services Specialists ASAP (one to backfill in ECE, one in ET and one for Freshman).
+Increase in SSS positions and EPA advising/instructional staff as enrollment continues to grow (likely need for three more SSS and five EPA Faculty Associates advising/instructional staff over planning period to match enrollment growth). - 2.
+One additional support staff for external grants and contracts. - 3.
 Addition of one technical lab staff member per year during period and the addition of one computer technical staff member every year. - 4.
 An increase in the college's equipment budget by \$350k. - A. COE Goal IV: Support industry by providing well prepared engineering graduates and access to the specialized expertise of the faculty. - B. University Goal 2 describes the university's research thrust and ability to address needs of the region and it overlays the college goal to support industry.

-- 1. Operate Industrial Advisory Boards in each unit. - 2.
+Providing for regional needs and economic development from our research and educational programs is the objective for Academic Affairs Goal AA4. - C. Action Plans - 1.
+Operate Industrial Advisory Boards in each unit. - 2.
 Increasing graduation rates. - 3.
 External funding increasing steadily in proportion to faculty growth. - 4.
 Formation of two clearly identifiable research teams in each department. - 5.
 Creation of research centers. - 6.
 Start Industrial Solutions Lab (ISL) to attract industry projects to enhance the student experience.